ioki-mobility/ioki-ruby/README.md

 model in the Ioki::Model::Webhooks module.

-When you have the requests POST body in a `params` hash, you can convert that to a `Event` instance, which has a `model` attribute which is the deserialized webhook `data` as a model:
+When you have the requests POST body in a `params` hash, you can convert that to an `Event` instance, which has a `model` attribute which is the deserialized webhook `data` as a model:

 ```ruby